szstonelee/gointernal/string.md

 }
 ```

 Similar to Java, string in Golang is immutable.
-In s += " :tail" in f(), Golang creates a new string for s, which is "abc :tail" .
+For s += " :tail" in f(), Golang creates a new string for s, which is "abc :tail" .
 It can not change the variable b.
 So in main(), Println(b) will output "abc", not "abc :tail".

 It is like what the Java does
 ```